BTMorton/angular2-grid/README.md

     'auto_resize': false,       //  Automatically set col_width/row_height so that max_cols/max_rows fills the screen.
 Only has effect is max_cols or max_rows is set
     'maintain_ratio': false,    //  Attempts to maintain aspect ratio based on the colWidth/rowHeight values set in the config
-    'prefer_new': false,        //  When adding new items, will use that items position ahead of existing items 'limit_to_screen': false,   //  When resizing the screen, with this true and auto_resize false, the grid will re-arrange to fit the screen size
+    'prefer_new': false,        //  When adding new items, will use that items position ahead of existing items 'limit_to_screen': false,   //  When resizing the screen, with this true and auto_resize false, the grid will re-arrange to fit the screen size.
+Please note, at present this only works with cascade direction up.
 }
 ```